blivney/2020-sensor-miniproject/Report.md

 ![time interval](https://github.com/blivney/2020-sensor-miniproject/blob/master/images/time%20interval.png)

 **Does [the time interval] mimic a well-known distribution for connection intervals in large systems?**

 The time interval histogram (i.e. PMF) appears to be an exponential distribution because the bins must be integers for the library to make the histogram.
 However, the continuous PDF shows that there is a rising slope to the peak.
 This is reminiscent of a gamma distribution.
 Looking into the source code for the IoT simulator, the time intervals are generated using an Erlang distribution, which is derived from a gamma distribution.

 ## Task 3
 **Code to detect anomalies in original data file:**

-The code below if a function which takes three inputs - officetemps, lab1temps and class1temps.
-New variables were created to store the means and standard deviations of the officetemps, lab1temps and class1temps - which was created in the 'processing.py' file.
-Afterwards, a new list of temperatures was created using the '[i for i in (listvariable) if i<(value1) and i>(value2)] which would create a new list variable and keep any values that were between the mean minus standard deviation and mean plus standard deviation.
-The code proceeds by printing out the number of data points in each of the new room lists as well as calculating what the new mean, median and variance of each room is with the anomalies gone.
-Finally the anomalies are written to a txt file and classified as either office,lab1 or class1 anomalies.
+The code below if a function which takes three inputs: officetemps, lab1temps and class1temps.
+New variables were created to store the means and standard deviations of officetemps, lab1temps and class1temps, which was created in ```processing.py```.
+Afterwards, a new list of temperatures was created using ```[i for i in (listvariable) if i<(value1) and i>(value2)]```, which would create a new list variable and keep any values that were between the mean minus one standard deviation and mean plus one standard deviation.
+The code proceeds by printing out the number of good data points in each of the new room lists as well as by calculating what the new mean, median and variance of each room is with the anomalies gone.
+Finally, the anomalies are written to a text file using the same command but taking the opposite data and classified as either office, lab1 or class1 anomalies.

 ```python
 def anomalyAlgorithm(officetemps, lab1temps, class1temps):